ppival/hello-world/README.md

 ###Backwards-incompatible changes:

 When using the –columns or –not-columns options, you must not have spaces around the comma-separated values, unless the column names contain spaces.
-CSVKitReader, CSVKitWriter, CSVKitDictReader, and CSVKitDictWriter have been removed.
+CSVKitReader, CSVKitWriter, and CSVKitDictReader have been removed.
 Use agate.reader, agate.writer, agate.DictReader and agate.DictWriter.